-So you finally learned what Forex is and decided to make some money trading currencies.
+So you’ve finally learned about Forex and decided to try your hand at trading currencies.
 That’s great!
-If you have a day job or a busy life then most probably you won’t be sitting at your computer or Smartphone all day following the markets and making trades manually.
-Hopefully you already know what an Expert advisor is, and you just might have one at your hands: either you developed it yourself, hired someone to do it for you, found a free one on the Internet (or at DadForex.com 🙂 ) or bought it.
-Now you have two options: run the expert advisor from your home on your very own computer, or rent a VPS (Virtual Private Server).
-Let’s now discuss these two possibilities.
+If you have a day job or a busy life, you most likely won’t have the time to sit at your computer or smartphone all day to manually follow the markets and make trades.
+Hopefully, you already know what an Expert Advisor is.
+You may already have one at your disposal: perhaps you developed it yourself, hired someone to create it for you, found a free one on the Internet, or bought it at DadForex.com 🙂 Now you have two options for running your Expert Advisor: you can either operate it from your own computer at home or rent a Virtual Private Server (VPS).
+Let’s discuss these two possibilities.

-When I first started trading with automated trading tools I also used my own computer.
-I thought to myself: what could go wrong?
-I have a fast computer, I have optical Internet connection (1 Gbps), my electricity bills are rather small and I don’t have to pay any extra money for any server.
-So I slept peacefully at night until one morning I woke up to find that my computer restarted during the night because of some stupid Windows automatic update.
-Obviously I had to restart Metatrader, close my losing trades and set the expert advisor to trade again.
-Only after that I found out how to configure Windows to do automatic updates during weekends when Forex market is closed.
-I thought I was safe again.
-But I was wrong… again.
+When I first started using automated trading tools, I ran them on my home computer.
+I thought, “What could go wrong?
+I have a fast computer, a high-speed optical Internet connection (1 Gbps), and my electricity bills are relatively low.
+Plus, I don’t have to pay any extra for a server.”
+I slept peacefully at night until I woke up one morning to find that my computer had restarted due to a Windows automatic update.
+I had to reopen Metatrader, close my losing trades, and reset my Expert Advisor.
+Only after this experience did I learn how to configure Windows to run updates over the weekend when the Forex market is closed.
+I thought I was in the clear, but I was wrong… again.

-To explain in simple words VPS or Virtual Private Server is a computer located in a Data Center.
-These servers may be used for many purposes like hosting websites, apps, storing data, etc. But when we talk about VPS for Forex, it is usually a Windows computer located in the same or very close to the Data Centers that are used by Forex brokers.
-These centers usually have a local power back-up in case of public electricity outage and several Internet providers so that they are always online.
+In simple terms, a VPS, or Virtual Private Server, is a computer located in a data center.
+These servers can serve a variety of purposes, such as hosting websites, running apps, and storing data.
+However, when it comes to Forex trading, a VPS is typically a Windows computer situated either in the same data center or very close to the data centers used by Forex brokers.
+These data centers usually have backup power systems in case of a public electricity outage, as well as multiple Internet providers to ensure constant connectivity.

-There is a common myth that VPS is mostly needed for expert advisors that are very sensitive to trading speed: either scalping or HFT (High-Frequency Trading).
-But I would say this is not true.
-Trade execution speed is very important for any type of trading: scalping, swing trading, position trading, day trading, algorithmic trading or news-driven trading.
-As you probably know Forex is a very dynamic market.
-Currency prices may change tens or even hundreds of pips in a matter of seconds.
-So having the opportunity to save even part of the second when placing a trade means you may earn extra money (buy lower or sell higher) or even have a winning trade instead of the losing one (every pip counts when you hit a stop-loss or take-profit target).
-This will easily cover the cost you have to pay for VPS.
+There’s a common myth that a VPS is mostly necessary for Expert Advisors that are highly sensitive to trading speed, such as those used in scalping or High-Frequency Trading (HFT).
+However, I would argue that this is not entirely accurate.
+Trade execution speed is crucial for all types of trading: whether it’s scalping, swing trading, position trading, day trading, algorithmic trading, or news-driven trading.
+As you probably know, the Forex market is extremely dynamic.
+Currency prices can change by tens or even hundreds of pips in just a matter of seconds.
+Being able to save even a fraction of a second when placing a trade could mean the difference between earning extra money—by buying lower or selling higher—or having a winning trade instead of a losing one.
+Every pip counts when you hit a stop-loss or take-profit target, and this advantage alone could easily cover the cost of a VPS.

-And based on my own experience, I can say that you will not have to worry about power outages, loss of Internet connection, computer updates or even crashes.
-So if you are using expert advisor for trading and you still don’t have a VPS, go and get one today.
-This will save you money and give you peace of mind.
+Based on my own experience, using a VPS removes worries about power outages, loss of Internet connection, computer updates, and crashes.
+If you’re using an Expert Advisor for trading and haven’t yet invested in a VPS, I strongly recommend getting one today.
+It could save you money and give you peace of mind.

-There are several good VPS providers, but I would recommend the one that I am using for a long time with no problems at all.
-It’s Forexvps.net.
-As the name says, this company was created with Forex traders in mind.
-They have servers in New York, London, Amsterdam, Zurich, Tokyo and Singapore which are the main financial cities of the world.
-No matter which broker you are using, they have a list of more than 100 brokers and will recommend which location to choose for your server so that connection between your trading platform (i.e. Metatrader) and broker server would be minimal.
-In fact most of the connections between Forexvps.net servers and broker servers have latency of 1ms (1/1000th of a second).
-My home computer with a very fast Internet connection shows latency of 120ms to my broker.
-So you see the difference is huge.
+There are several reputable VPS providers out there, but I would personally recommend the one I’ve been using for a long time without any issues: Forexvps.net.
+As the name suggests, this company was specifically created with Forex traders in mind.
+They have servers located in major financial hubs around the world, including New York, London, Amsterdam, Zurich, Tokyo, and Singapore.
+Regardless of which broker you’re using, Forexvps.net offers a list of more than 100 brokers and will recommend the best server location to minimize the latency between your trading platform (e.g., Metatrader) and your broker’s server.
+In fact, most connections between Forexvps.net servers and broker servers have a latency as low as 1ms (1/1000th of a second).
+For comparison, my home computer with a high-speed internet connection shows a latency of 120ms to my broker.
+As you can see, the difference is significant.

-When you order a server you simply pay a monthly fee.
-You don’t have any contract, so if for some reason you will not use their services any more, you may cancel your server any time without any fee or penalty.
+When you sign up for a server with Forexvps.net, you simply pay a monthly fee.
+There’s no contract to tie you down, so if you decide to discontinue their services for any reason, you can cancel your server at any time without incurring any fees or penalties.